-The spatial graph $G_0$ that is required for the STRF is constructed as k-nearest-neighbor $(k{\rm NN})$ graph of the SCATS sensor locations.
-In what follows, a 7NN graph is used, since a smaller k induces graphs with large disconnected components and a larger k leads to more complex models without improving the performance of the method.
-The fact that no information about the actual street network is used to build $G_0$ might seem counterintuitive, but undirected graphical models like STRF do not use or rely on any notion of flow.
-They rather make use of conditional independence, i.e. the state of any node v can be computed if the states of its neighboring nodes are known.
-Thus, the $k{\rm NN}$ graph can capture long-distance dependencies that are not represented in the actual street network connectivity.
+The spatial graph G_0 that is required for the STRF is con-

+structed as k-nearest-neighbor (kNN) graph of the SCATS sensor locations.
+In what follows, a 7NN graph (Figure 6) is used, since a smaller k induces graphs with large disconnected components and a larger k results in more complex models without improving the performance of the method.
+The fact that no information about the actual street network is used to build G_0 might seem counterintuitive, but undirected graphical models like STRF do not use or rely on any notion of flow.
+They rather make use of conditional independence, i.e. the state of any node v can can be computed if the states of its neighboring nodes are known.
+Thus, the $k{ m NN}$ graph can capture long-distance dependencies that are not represented in the actual street network connectivity.
 The maximum traffic flow value that is measured by each SCATS sensor in each 30-minutes-window is discretized into one of 6 consecutive intervals.
 A separate STRF model for each day of the week is constructed and each day is further partitioned into 48 snapshot graphs, since we can divide a day into 48 blocks of 30 minutes length.
-The model parameters are estimated on SCATS data between January 1 and March 31 2013 and evaluated using data from April 2013.
+The model parameters are estimated on SCATS data between January 1 and March 31 2013 and evaluated on data from April 2013.